Land Management Objectives

 Forest Health Objectives Including Insects and Disease Concerns

 Thinning and pruning along with understory competitive brush removal will help reduce the impact of insects and disease normally found in a mixed conifer stand.
-Tahoe Donner would like to increase the productivity of the property through intensive forest management; managing a vigorous, healthy forest through; site preparation and tree planting, pre-commercial thinning and pruning, commercial thinning and vegetation management.
-Continue to re-forest areas burned over by wildfires of the past.
-Advance a program for planting rust resistant sugar and western white pine along with incense cedar to maintain a diverse forest.
+Tahoe Donner would like to increase the productivity of the property through intensive forest management; managing a vigorous, healthy forest through site preparation and tree planting, pre-commercial thinning and pruning, commercial thinning and vegetation management.
+Tahoe Donner will continue to re-forest areas burned over by wildfires of the past and advance a program for planting rust resistant sugar and western white pine along with incense cedar to maintain a diverse forest.

 Invasive Plant and Animal Concerns

 Tahoe Donner would like to eradicate any populations of invasive plants to allow the native species to thrive.

 Increase the recreational opportunities within the open space of the property.
 These opportunities will include hiking, mountain biking, horseback riding and downhill and cross-country skiing.